-The incredible music lineup this year includes amazing local artists such as Dale Watson, Gina Chavez, Shinyribs, Asleep at the Wheel, and others.
-Shop early and stick around for the live music.
-You can enter and exit multiple times throughout the day.
-So if you need to leave, but want to come back later for the music, you can.
+The incredible music lineup this year includes amazing local artists such as Dale Watson, Gina Chavez, Jackie Venson, Shinyribs, Tomar and the FCs, Melat, and so many others.
+If you need to leave, but want to come back later for the music, you can.
 Just be sure to get your hand stamped when you exit.

 Palmer Events Center, 900 Barton Springs Road – Website